ten-protocol/ten-whitepaper/tokenomics.md

 The main goals for the creation of the OBX token are to provide a truly decentralised network, as well as a system to sustain sustainable growth of the network.
 That means creating a system which is equally attractive to developers, Obscuro node operators, end users, enterprises, and the wider community.
 The OBX Token will be issued as a utility token, as opposed to a regular coin or security [^1].
 The token will have four primary uses:

-* To provide an inflationary _block reward_ to incentivise users to operate obscuro nodes.
+* To provide an inflationary _block reward_ to incentivise users to operate Obscuro nodes.
 * An accounting mechanism to charge users for transaction computation and state storage or gas.
 * A means to fund ongoing development of the Obscuro platform.
 * A way to incentivise eco-system development via grants and competitions.